Then Jesus, filled with the power of the Spirit, returned to Galilee. - Luke 4:14a

 -Narsai of Edessa *

 How many [insert your denomination/ parish/ organization/ or your own name HERE] does it take to change a light bulb?
 Five.
 One to change it, and four to stand around talking about how much better the old one was.

 Church folks cling to decaying buildings, the arrangement of pews bolted to the floor, even broken metal chairs rusting in the parish hall closet.
 So it is with the soul.
 How much spiritual debris can I cling to?
-What do I want with those rusty chairs?
+But, my dear, what do you want with those old rusty chairs?

 A spiritual experience can gain clarity in retrospect.
 Time offers a perspective that reveals the miraculous behind the mundane in the moment.
 Israel wakens to the luminous holy time in the desert generations after the actual event.
 Gratitude sanctifies memory.
-But, after all, Israel left Mount Sinai and entered Canaan.
-(In all places where I have moved with all the people of Israel, did I speak a word with any of the judges of Israel, whom I commanded to shepherd my people Israel, saying, “Why have not not built me a house of cedar?” -2 Sam7:7)
+They didn't make a shrine at the Red Sea, or decide to stay at Sinai.
+They made a light-weight, compact, travel friendly tabernacle.
+Israel kept moving and eventually entered Canaan.
+Remember Yahweh saying to David "In all places where I have moved with all the people of Israel, did I speak a word ... saying, “Why have not not built me a house of cedar?” -2 Sam7:7 ?

 One of the functions of the season of Epiphany is to push the initiate onward toward Lent - the next place of purgation, a cleansing 'night of the soul'.
 Lent purifies the initiate for the Easter mysteries - requiring careful preparation.
 The Easter mysteries unfold the reason why we are initiates in the first place.

 So let's GO.
 We can help each other on the journey toward New Life and union with the Beloved.

 God is always coming to you in the Sacrament of the Present Moment.
 Meet and receive Him there with gratitude in that sacrament. - Evelyn Underhill.